eebmagic/CS_4641_Project/index.md

 When using features selected by our feed forward feature reduction process the average R<sup>2</sup> value was **0.5975599545286328** (with standard deviation: 0.07512821208305448).
 This shows that in many cases the feature reduction actually ***decreases*** accuracy.

+Below are two examples of reuslts from an instance of our linear regression model, one with full features and one with reduced features (reduced by our feedforward implementation):

 <img src="images/linearreg.png" alt="drawing" width="410"/>
 <img src="images/linearForward.png" alt="drawing" width="410"/>